-Named after the former US 99, BC 99 now connects directly to I-5 instead, and I-5 runs over US 99's old bridges in Washington, so it's all good.
+Named after the former US 99, BC 99 now connects directly to I-5 instead.
+But I-5 runs over US 99's old bridges in Washington, so it's all good.

-I just took a picture of a camera.
+I took a picture of a camera.
 Am I that geeky?
 Was that question too easy?
-You made me sad, so I'm not going to explain to you how that's just telling you camera enforcement is being used to catch criminals. *pout*
+You made me sad, so I'm not going to explain to you how that's just telling you about traffic enforcement.

 The Lions Gate Bridge, world-famous suspension crossing of the Burrard Inlet.
 It only carries three lanes (middle is reversible), and traffic really demands a parallel span, but the architectural beauty of the bridge can at best be approximated, never duplicated, certainly not surpassed.

 Water views, looking up from a cruise line and then looking east past the Point Atkinson lighthouse from the Horseshoe Bay-Departure Bay ferry.
 Sorry, didn't get a picture from the air to complete the series.

 True to its name, there are Lions on the Gate to the Bridge.
 They only guard the northbound approach though, because it's coming out of the Lions Gate.
 Southbound traffic gets no protection.

 Now heading south across the heavily used bridge.
 Look, there's a reversible lane so you can get two lanes of traffic downtown from the northern suburbs in the morning!
 That's plenty of capacity.

 Continuing south through Stanley Park, there are a lot of sparkly lights to distract tired drivers at dawn.
 It's nice to provide lane use arrows where there are 5 lanes, but that is meaningless when the bridge only has 3.